TerraFirmaRescue/TerraFirma-Rescue-Modpack/README.md

 ***Technology***

-  Abandon your prejudice against technology-it's not just the electronics around us.
-We use MTUtils and TFCTweaker to base the recipes of most modules on the development of TFC and GT.
-You have to start with a primitive man from the Paleolithic age, make stoneware, fire ceramics, and smelt bronze.
-You have metal tools!
-The next step is to smelt those different iron ores.
-Steam age-liberation of hands; Redstone age-modern dawn; Electricity age-automation; semiconductor age-electronic equipment (no kidding, you can make a PC here); space age-star sea; physics age-do what God should do!
+  Abandon your prejudice on technology - it's not just the electronics around us.
+Terrafirma: Rescue includes MTUtils and TFCTweaker to balance the recipes of most Mods on the main tech-tree of TerraFirmaCraft and GregTech.
+You have to start as a primitive man from the Paleolithic age, make stoneware, fire ceramics, and smelt bronze.
+When you get metal tools, the next step is to smelt those different iron ores.
+Steam age brings the liberation of hands; Redstone age carries the dawn of electric age; Electric age allows automation; Semiconductor Age forwards the modern technology - electronics (no kidding, you can make a PC here); In Space Exploration Age you travel in sea of stars; In Age of Physics, you do what God should do!

 ***Exploration***

-  Your game is not limited to the world of TFC, but also a the satellites orbiting the giant blue gas giant planet above the dome.
-Some of them have a blue atmosphere and endless methane ice sheets, and some have barren and rocky crusts.
-Build a space station, conquer these planets, and collect inexhaustible methane and helium-3 to use as your energy!
-Later in the game, you can also travel to other galaxies in a short period of time to build your colony.
-The ultimate goal-to return to earth!
+  Your game is not limited to the TerraFirma, but also a the satellites orbiting the blue gas giant planet above the dome.
+One of them have a blue atmosphere and endless methane ice sheets, and another has a barren and rocky crust.
+Build a space station, conquer these planets, and collect inexhaustible methane and helium-3 to fill up your energy storage!
+Later in the game, you can also travel to other galaxies in a short period of time to build your other colonies.
+The ultimate goal is to return to Earth!

+***Nature***

+  Nature is in nearly every aspect of Terrafirma: Rescue; it affects you all the time.
+You need to pay attention to the effects of ambient temperature, rainfall, and sunshine time on your crops and blast furnaces; you need to pay attention to seasonal shifts and the cycle of day and night.
+You also discover that the world seems to be growing with mysterious flowers that attract you to research.
+The energy produced by these flowers, which you call "Mana" — the energy that can still be explained by the technology you have — seems to be able to carry out an organic exchange with heat.
+The chemical properties and even spectroscopic studies of these flowers remind you of the large amount of radiation produced by the gas giant overhead.

 ***Survival***

-  Abandoning the game burden brought by various small mods combinations, the modpack uses TFC and its various expansions to present a highly integrated realistic survival experience.
-In the first days, you are faced with a completely strange world-here trees can not be empty-hand harvested, stone tools need to be made, and the darkness of night is really frightening-go to the wood for fire!
-The health of monsters and you has been raised to the order of 1000, which has refined the combat experience.
-Not only do you need to eat, but you also need to drink water, otherwise you will be exhausted.
-Once facing the problem of nutritional imbalance, your blood volume will gradually decline, so your farm and ranch must support your industrial development.
-Isn't it exactly the same as the real world?
+  Abandoning the computer burden brought by numerous smaller mods' combination, Terrafirma: Rescue uses TerraFirmaCraft and its various expansions to present a highly integrated realistic survival experience.
+In the first days, you face a completely strange world: at here, trees can not be empty-hand harvested, stoneware needs to be knapped, and the darkness of night is truly frightening - why not build a bonfire with sticks and logs?
+Raising the health levels of monsters and yourself to the order of 1000, Terrafirma: Rescue refines the combat experience.
+Not only you need to eat, but you also need to drink water, otherwise you will be exhausted.
+Facing the problem of nutritional imbalance, your HP will gradually decline, so your farms and ranches must support your industrial development.
+Isn't it similar to the development in the Real world?

 ***Quests***

-  This modpack contains more than 600 quests, over 20,000 words of introduction, these quests will guide you to easily pass this technology tree based on TFC and GT.
-These tasks will tell you the step-by-step development process.
-With it, you don’t have to frequently check NEI, because you only need to click on the items in the task book, the recipes displayed by NEI will automatically pop up, and you don’t have to frequently look for tutorials.
-The customized reward bag system and the Intergalatica Credit Point System provide you with an interesting and exciting experience, allowing you to trade items with various NPCs in the game, so that redundant products in your factory are no longer discarded.
+  Terrafirma: Rescue contains more than 700 quests and over 60,000 words of quest description.
+You don’t have to frequently look for tutorials.
+These quests will guide you easily through this mazing technology tree based on TFC and GT and other mods by providing you the step-by-step development process.
+With it, you don’t have to frequently check NEI, because you only need to click on the items in the quest requirement to display the recipes generated in NEI.
+The customized Reward Bag System and the Intergalatica Credit Point System provide you with an interesting and exciting experience, allowing you to trade items with various NPCs in the game so that redundant products in your factory are no longer discarded.

 ## Related Projects:
 All projects held by TFR Team are at https://github.com/TerraFirmaRescue/

 ## Third Party Mods that are not on CurseForge:
 *TFCPrimitiveTech (by Wahazar)

 *TFCCellarsAddon (by Sladki)

 *TFCAutomatedBellowsAddon (by Sladki)

  *TFCScales (by MiaMia)

 *TFCUdaryMod (by Bletch)